nicho-n/playlist-generator/README.md

 <h1>Overview</h1>
-This is a cloud-deployed "ai agent" that listens to the radio 24/7 and builds spotify playlists.
+This is a cloud-deployed agent that listens to the radio 24/7 and builds spotify playlists.

 Running the `spotify_headless` will ping some "Now Playing" radio API endpoints, collecting the songs to a file.